chevere/docs/architecture/coding/coding-standard.md

 Code style is implemented using [EasyCodingStandard](https://github.com/symplify/easy-coding-standard) defined at the [ecs.php](https://github.com/chevere/chevere/blob/master/ecs.php) file.

 ::: tip
-Check the instructions on [implementing  code style](#implementing-code-style) to get the same code style on your own project.
+Check the instructions on [implementing  code style](#implementing-code-style) to get the same styling in your project.
 :::

 ## Implementing Code Style